How To Deal With Back Pain

 Internal Versus External Healing

 Healing is said to be the remedy for those who suffer from back pain.
 However, many people think that healing comes from external sources.
 They believe that proper pain medications and surgery are the only solutions to chronic back pain (and completely forget about the benefits of chiropractic care).
-However, drugs only alleviate symptoms of lower back pain and surgery can only do so much.
+However, drugs only alleviate symptoms of lower back reason why you have decided to see a chiropractor.
+You may have been experiencing back, shoulder, and neck pain and surgery can only do so much.
 This is because healing comes from within, not from an external source.
 Healing isn’t something that’s done to your body.
 It’s something your body does by itself when it gets the right treatment.

 Degeneration and Damage Over Time

 A person who has great overall health and wellness can expect that their body will repair any damage it sustains on a daily basis.
 The problem is, when your body isn’t functioning properly, it can’t replace tissues.
 Degenerating tissues and disc injuries will then accumulate, leading to compromised function.
-Every time tissue is damaged, your body will send you a signal in the form of pain.
+Every time tissue is damaged, your body will send you a signal in the form of spine’s natural curve, you will eventually experience discomfort and back pain over time.
+The spine is designed to carry your weight without pain.
 Tissue breaks down all the time, and the body repairs it.
 All that damage adds up over time.
 Now, if you aren’t careful, even the tiniest amount of damage can lead to severe back pain, nerve pain and leg pain.
 These injuries can from a car accident or auto accident and sports injuries, just to name a few.

 For your reference, the word “chiropractic” means “healing with the hands.”
 This is an indication of what chiropractic care really is.
 In a nutshell, chiropractic is a healthcare profession that aims to identify and address disorders of the musculoskeletal and nervous systems.

 This is why you should visit our Charlotte chiropractic office and make an appointment to be evaluated for the causation of your lower back pain.
 A Charlotte NC chiropractor is a healthcare professional that focuses on the diagnosis and treatment of neuromuscular and nervous system disorders.
-He or she performs chiropractic treatments such as manual adjustment (or spinal manipulation) which will follow a treatment plan for pain management.
+He or she performs chiropractic treatments such as manual adjustment (or spinal manipulation) which will follow a treatment plan for lumbar support (or lumbar roll), an inflatable travel pillows, or a neck pillow.
+You can also bring heat wraps and ice pack and a pain reliever for pain management.

 Chiropractor for Back Pain